martin-ueding/geo-activity-playground/docs/getting-started/installing-stable-on-windows.md

 ![](windows-installation-01.png)

 Type “Python” into the search bar at the top.
 In the search results you likely see different Python versions like 3.11 and 3.10.
-The project is compatible with 3.11, 3.10 and 3.9; I'd suggest to just go with 3.11.
+The project is compatible with 3.10 to 3.12; I'd suggest to just go with 3.12.
 In case that you have already installed one of the other compatible versions, you can skip this step.

 Here we select Python 3.11.